wzh99/IRL/README.md

     $x.2 <- phi i64 [%True: $x.0] [%False: $x.1];
     ret $x.2;
 }

-fn @main() {
-%Begin:
-    @g <- call i64 @max(1, 2);
-    ret;
-}
 ```

-It could be seen from the example that the syntax is similar to [LLVM IR](https://www.llvm.org/docs/LangRef.html), but adopts some syntax features commonly seen in higher level programming languages.
+It could be seen from the example that the syntax is a bit similar to [LLVM IR](https://www.llvm.org/docs/LangRef.html), but adopts some syntax features commonly seen in higher level programming languages.
 It tries to reduce type annotation required in the language, as long as it can be inferred from context or expressions.

 The type system and instruction set are all quite simple, but they are fairly enough support most of the following work.
 For type definition, see [`lang::val::Type`](src/lang/val.rs).
 For instruction set, see [`lang::instr`](src/lang/instr.rs).